 - Explain the outcome of the investigation or review to you.

-- Acknowledge your request for an independent review within 2 business days of the date that we received your request for an independent review.
+- Acknowledge your request for an independent review within 14 Calendar Days of the date that we received your request for an independent review.

 - Appoint members of an Expert Review Panel to consider your request.

 - Communicate with you during the review process.

 - Explain the outcome of the review to you.